 Note: Some PIERCE dump kits do not allow the user to utilize the stock bumper due to the dump kits required overhang.
 There are several modifications that can be done however.
 The installer creatively decided to invert the bumper and fill in the opening with diamond plate.
 Their crafty solution allows the tail gate to clear the bumper when the dump is engaged.

-2T Dump Kit Installation Overview Video:
+Stock Dump Bed Kit Installation Overview Video: